bmhayward/Transcode/README.md

 ```
 Click the Open [Blu-ray or DVD] disc icon to load a discs titles
 ```
-To have MakeMKV automatically load a Blu-ray Disc or DVD:
+To have MakeMKV automatically load a DVD:
 ```
 Open System Preferences>CDs & DVDs
 Select When you insert a video DVD: Open MakeMKV